Skip to Content

 Did you ever experience any homophobia or bullying growing up?

-There was one time where I was sort of victimised for being gay: I was outed at school by a guy I was secretly in love with.
+There was one time when I was sort of victimized for being gay: I was outed at school by a guy I was secretly in love with.
 After I told him I had strong feelings for him, he responded by telling the entire school!
 Whilst this wasn't exactly “bullying”, it did feel like my ‘coming out' moment was taken away from me.

 How did you meet guys growing up?

 Dating when I was a young gay boy was a lot different from what it is today!
-Back then, we didn't have Grindr, Hornet, Tinder or Scruff.
-I would meet guys at the bars, clubs or at my gym.
-It was all down to the “the looking game”.
+Back then, we didn't have Grindr, Hornet, Tinder, or Scruff.
+I would meet guys at the bars, clubs, or at my gym.
+It was all down to the “looking game”.
 If he looked at me and I caught his eye, we would then follow each other and see where that would take us!

 The gay dating apps have had a huge impact on the gay scene and how we date in today's world.
 For one, they've caused the outdoor cruising spaces to completely disappear which were super popular before Grindr existed.
 Places like Lumpini Park in Silom for example used to be a notorious cruising ground, but not anymore.